Avaiga/taipy-doc/docs/tutorials/fundamentals/1_understanding_gui/step_04/step_04.md

     ```

+Different formats can be passed to a chart element: a list, a Numpy array, or a Pandas Dataframe.

 You can also use Plotly Python to create a figure object and inject it in the chart:

 === "Markdown"